Zuehlke/machines-code-people/articles/dd-you-did-what.md

 Infrastructure is important aspect that needs to be setled by having dedicated rooms/places for video conference, good headsets and other video and audio equipment.
 If properly set, each of your team mate is on a click of a button away.
 Team spirit and motivation is develop as the project progresses but there is nothing better to kick start this then a proper colocated project kick off and a good new memebers omboarding plan.
 Online tools and their preparation (accounts, spaces, licences etc.) is also important to be setup in earliest phase as possible.

-**_After all said and done, if well prepared with the guidelines from above Distributed Development can be a very powerfull asset to the company and a very fun adn efficent way to do projects._**
+**_After all said and done, if well prepared with the guidelines from above Distributed Development can be a very powerfull asset to the company and a very fun and efficent way to do projects._**

 *By {{page.authorName}}*